pgEdge/pgedge-helm/docs/usage/monitoring.md

 # Monitoring

+You can use the `kubectl cnpg` plugin to monitor the CloudNativePG Cluster operating each pgEdge node.

 ## Checking Status

 You can view the status of each node's CloudNativePG Cluster by using the `kubectl cnpg` plugin.